-When conducting the Preventing Abuse, Neglect, and Exploitation (PANE) Competency Assessment, the evaluator should use the following five questions and two case studies to facilitate a discussion with the employee after that employee has completed the five PANE training modules.
-Throughout your discussion, the employee should demonstrate an understanding of the information.
-As a facilitator, you should reinforce how these concepts apply to the employee's work and the people they support.
-Use the accompanying PANE Competency Assessment to verify that discussion took place and the employee demonstrates an understanding of each of the items.
+Instructions: Use the following five questions and two case studies to facilitate a discussion with the employee that recently completed the Preventing Abuse, Neglect, & Exploitation training.
+Throughout your discussion, the employee should demonstrate understanding of the information.
+As a facilitator, you should reinforce how these concepts apply to where you work and the people you support.
+Use the accompanying document to verify that discussion took place and understanding was demonstrated for each of the items.
+The signed document must be maintained by the agency for proof of completion.